ioanmeri/Fullstack-Todo-App/README.md

 [Add your Todo](https://todos-with-react.herokuapp.com/ "Deployed")

-*Note: The server may take a while to respond*
+*Note: Initial load may take a while because inactive apps hibernate*

 Based on the [TodoList API](https://github.com/ioanmeri/todo-api) which is already built